 I have been charged 35p per emoji?[Edit]

 How can I stop being charged?
 I used to have an iPhone but changed to Samsung Galaxy

 If this is caused by an application, your best option will be to uninstall the application so that you will not be charged more.
-Using the Emojis should not cost anything.
+Using the Emoji should not cost anything.